Ziya-As/PostgreSQL/postgreSQL.md

 WHERE 'Easy to use' = ANY (comment_matrix);
 ```

-To expand an arrays into a set of rows, you use the `UNNEST` function:
+To expand an arrays into a set of rows, we use the `UNNEST` function:

 ```sql
 SELECT